Georgia United Is Safeguarding Your Information

 - Check our emails about avoiding fraud situations

-- Be mindful of who calls you.
-If you don’t recognize the number, don’t pick it up.
+- Be mindful of who calls you, fraudsters can falsify the information transmitted to your caller ID.
+If you don’t recognize the number, don’t pick it up

 - Consider how you pay and make transactions.
 Is the message you received about the transaction the normal way you conduct your financial business?

-- Sign up for free scam alerts from the FTC at
+- Sign up for free scam alerts from the FTC free scam alerts website

 It's especially important during these times that you take extra measures to protect yourself.
 While we monitor your accounts for suspicious activity, these are several ways you can help keep your finances and identity secure.
 For more fraud prevention tips, visit our Learning Center.